QuCAI-Lab/repo-hub/GitHub_Essentials/README.md

 git status # (Optional) To show status of the local repository. git diff # (Optional) To show changes made to the local repository.

-git add --all # To add all changes (new/untracked and modified files) to the Git staging area. git commit -m "<commit_message>" # To define the topic of your commit. git push -u origin <branch-name> # Push local changes to the <branch-name> branch of the remote repository.
+git add -u # To add all changes (new/untracked and modified files) to the Git staging area. git commit -m "<commit_message>" # To define the topic of your commit. git push -u <remote> <branch-name> # Push local changes to the <branch-name> branch of the remote repository.
 ```

 - Get your password (access token) at: `Settings` >> `Developer settings` >> `Personal access tokens` >> `Generate new token` >> `Select scopes (repo)`.